Updated: February 4, 2020

 But Neptune’s Harvest has some short comings.
 For example, the Neptune’s Harvest people would have you believe that it smells like a day at the beach.
 That isn’t exactly true.

-That’s not to say that I don’t recommend this organic fertilizer.
+That’s not to say that I don’t recommend Neptune’s Harvest.
 I found that it works exceptionally well, encouraging dark green leaves and leaf growth on a number of my favorite garden plants.
 In addition to tomatoes, I use it with strawberries, zucchini, cucumbers and more.